japila-books/spark-sql-internals/docs/physical-operators/WindowExec.md

 createResultProjection(expressions: Seq[Expression]): UnsafeProjection
 ----

-`createResultProjection` creates a spark-sql-UnsafeProjection.md[UnsafeProjection] function for `expressions` window function expressions/Expression.md[Catalyst expressions] so that the window expressions are on the right side of child's output.
+`createResultProjection` creates a [UnsafeProjection](UnsafeProjection.md) function for `expressions` window function [Catalyst expression](../expressions/Expression.md)s so that the window expressions are on the right side of child's output.

-NOTE: spark-sql-UnsafeProjection.md[UnsafeProjection] is a Scala function that produces spark-sql-UnsafeRow.md[UnsafeRow] for an spark-sql-InternalRow.md[InternalRow].

-Internally, `createResultProjection` first creates a translation table with a spark-sql-Expression-BoundReference.md[BoundReference] per expression (in the input `expressions`).
+Internally, `createResultProjection` first creates a translation table with a [BoundReference](../expressions/BoundReference.md) per expression (in the input `expressions`).

-NOTE: `BoundReference` is a Catalyst expression that is a reference to a value in spark-sql-InternalRow.md[internal binary row] at a specified position and of specified data type.

 `createResultProjection` then creates a window function bound references for <<windowExpression, window expressions>> so unbound expressions are transformed to the `BoundReferences`.